opensim-org/opensim-core/doc/APIGuide.md

 1. [Point](@ref OpenSim::Point): an abstraction for any location in space
 2. [Station](@ref OpenSim::Station): a Point fixed to a PhysicalFrame
-3. [Marker](@ref OpenSim::Marker): a Station that represents a motion capture marker from an experiment.
+3. [Marker](@ref OpenSim::Marker): a Station that represents a motion capture marker from an experiment

 OpenSim Stations are Points defined in Euclidian space.
 They are defined with a three element column vector (Vec3), relative to their parent Frame.
 Stations are thus analogous to PhysicalOffsetFrames in that constraints and forces can be attached and/or applied to them.